alexellis/orcascan-openfaas-example/README.md

 curl --data-binary @./payload.json http://localhost:8080/ -H "Content-Type: application/json"
 ```

+The email should be rejected, now change the email to "test@example.com" and run the command again.

+It should be accepted at that point.

 To deploy the function to OpenFaaS, make sure you edit the `image:` field to use your own container registry, then run `faas-cli up --gateway https://gateway.example.com`